Catalog of medicines. Interaction with other drugs

 Ziagen can be taken with or without food.

-Ziagen should be prescribed by specialists with experience in the treatment of HIV infection.
+Ziagen should be prescribed by specialists with experience in treating HIV infection.

-Adults and teenagers over 12 years old the drug is prescribed 300 mg 2 times / day.
+Adults and teenagers over 12 years old the drug is prescribed at 300 mg 2 times a day.

 Children aged 3 months to 12 years

-the dose is calculated based on 8 mg/kg of body weight, but not more than 600 mg/day.
-Multiplicity of reception 2 times / day.
+the dose is calculated based on 8 mg/kg body weight, but not more than 600 mg/day.
+Frequency rate 2 times/day.

-There are currently no data on the use of Ziagen in children under the age of 3 months.
+There are currently no data on the use of Ziagen in children under 3 months of age.

-Currently, there are no necessary clinical data on the use of the drug in patients with impaired liver function.
-Due to the fact that abacavir is metabolized primarily in the liver, a study is currently underway investigating the effect of impaired liver function. varying degrees severity on the pharmacokinetics of abacavir in order to develop recommendations on the dosing regimen in this category of patients.
+Currently, there is no necessary clinical data on the use of the drug in patients with liver dysfunction.
+Due to the fact that abacavir is metabolized primarily in the liver, a study is currently being conducted to examine the impact of liver dysfunction varying degrees severity on the pharmacokinetics of abacavir in order to develop recommendations for dosage regimens in this category of patients.

 Patients with impaired renal function

-When prescribing the drug the elderly should take into account the higher incidence of decreased liver, kidney and heart function, the presence of concomitant diseases and taking other medications.
+When prescribing the drug elderly people should take into account the higher incidence of decreased liver, kidney and heart function, the presence concomitant diseases and taking other medications.

 Side effect